echavemann/learnsomething/README.md

 2. How did you address it?
 3. What did you struggle with?
 4. Is there anything you would change about this step?
+5. What was the code given to you by the tests?